idmc-labs/idmc-monitoring-platform/feeder/postgres/README.md

-Place `idmc.sql` into postgres/docker-entrypoint-initdb.d directory, to initiailize the `monitoring_platform` schema.
+Place `idmc.sql` into `postgres/docker-entrypoint-initdb.d` directory, to initiailize the `monitoring_platform` schema.

-In production, postgres service will be deemed not required, as feed service will directly connect the real database in Linode server.
+In production, postgres service will be deemed not required, as feed service will directly connect the real database.